Our Services

 RBD can sometimes be linked to neurological conditions, especially in older adults.

-If you're experiencing physical movement during sleep or are concerned about acting out your dreams, you can get clarity quickly with a free AI-powered symptom checker for Rapid Eye Movement (REM) Sleep Behavior Disorder to help determine if your symptoms warrant further medical evaluation.
+If you're experiencing physical movement during sleep or are concerned about acting out your dreams, it's important to understand whether your symptoms align with Rapid Eye Movement (REM) Sleep Behavior Disorder to determine if further medical evaluation is needed.

 During REM sleep: